 In addition, by offering warm and genuine praise, you help toddlers learn the value of kindness, in turn making it more likely for him or her to praise others.

 ProSolutions Training offers a range of resources for early childhood educators.
 Refer to our course "Activities That Promote Social and Emotional Development in Toddlers" for more information on this subject.

-We also offer a CDA course and a CDA Renewal course, both developed to meet the needs of early care and education professionals seeking the CDA Credential.
+We also offer a CDA Training course and a CDA Renewal Training course, both developed to meet the needs of early care and education professionals seeking the CDA Credential.
 The credential is administered and awarded by the Council for Professional Recognition.
-In 2013, ProSolutions Training became the first online training company to become a formal partner of the Council.